zhaojh329/libumqtt/README.md

 [mbedtls]: https://github.com/ARMmbed/mbedtls
 [CyaSSl(wolfssl)]: https://github.com/wolfSSL/wolfssl

-A Lightweight and fully asynchronous MQTT 3.1.1 client C library based on [libev] for Embedded Linux.
+A Lightweight and fully asynchronous MQTT 3.1.1 client C library based on [libev].
-Support QoS 0, 1 and 2.
-Support ssl.
-And it also supports Lua API.

 `Keep Watching for More Actions on This Space`

+# Features
+* Lightweight
+* Fully asynchronous
+* Use [libev] as its event backend
+* Support QoS 0, 1 and 2
+* Support ssl - OpenSSL, mbedtls and CyaSSl(wolfssl)
+* Code structure is concise and understandable, also suitable for learning
+* Lua-binding

 # Dependencies
 * [libev]